HMF and MPF

 A harbor maintenance fee or HMF is a “user fee” collected by the U.S. Customs and Border Protection (CBP) for shipments imported via the ocean.
 “User fees” refer to non-duty or tax charges that are based on the mode of transportation (sea, air, rail, road) or the type of entry (formal vs. informal).

 Created by the Water Resource Act of 1986, the HMF was created to share the cost for the construction of harbors, inland waterway transport, and flood-control projects.
 The fee is collected on imports, domestic shipments, Foreign-Trade Zone (FTZ) admissions, and passengers on cruise ships.

 How is HMF calculated?

-The fee is based on value of the shipment declared on the commercial invoice.
-HMF will equal 0.125% of the value of cargo declared on the Commercial Invoice of goods imported via ocean.
-HMF does not have a minimum or maximum amount of charge.
+The fee is based on the value of the shipment declared on the commercial invoice.
+HMF will equal 0.125% of the value of cargo and there is no minimum or maximum amount of charge.